 It should be pointed out that third-party tracking sites are never 100% reliable, and YouTube has taken steps to obscure live subscriber counts.
 However, PewDiePie gained roughly around 11 million in the same time frame that Cocomelon brought in close to 40 million.

 Infamously in 2019, the Swede found himself in a showdown between him and T-Series for the top spot on the platform.
 After the entire community rallied behind him with the ‘subscribe2pewdiepie’ campaign, he eventually lost to the India-based corporation who went on to reach 141 million subscribers,

-While it's impossible to know if Cocomelon's growth will continue to be consistent, at their current rate they will possibly pass PewDiePie by 2021.
-And eventually even mega-corporation T-Series will be unseated from the top spot.
+While it’s impossible to know if Cocomelon’s growth will continue at the same rate, they are currently on track to pass PewDiePie by 2021.
+And eventually, even mega-corporation T-Series will be unseated from the top spot.

-Even if that eventually happens, the Swede shouldn't feel so bad as he's still the undisputed individual content creator king, with a staggering 105 million subscribers.
-For one person, that isn't so bad.
+Even if that happens, the Swede shouldn’t feel so bad – he’s still the undisputed individual content creator king, with a staggering 107 million subscribers.
+For one creator, that isn’t so bad.